-Managing Panels In Photoshop CC
+Managing Panels In Photoshop

 Learn how to work with panels in Photoshop.
 You'll learn how to show and hide panels, change panel layouts, how to restore the default layout, and more!
 Part of our Photoshop Interface series.